Cataract removal surgery

 If you think of your lens as being like a 'Smartie' sweet, the procedure involves making a tiny circular opening in the coloured part of the Smartie at the front.
 The 'chocolate' is then broken into tiny pieces with an ultrasound probe and then removed from the eye.

-You are then left with a very thin transparent capsule that formed the outer lining of the natural lens and it is into this space that the new lens implant is placed.
+You are then left with a very thin transparent capsule that formed the outer lining of the natural lens and it is this space that the new lens implant is placed.
 Lenses nowadays are foldable so that they can be inserted through the tiny opening in the front of the eye.
 A typical lens is about the size of a baby's fingernail.
 This lens is folded over in half and now resembles a tiny pitta bread.
-The 'legs' that will stabilize it and hold it in place are folded over inside the 'pitta' and the lens is then placed inside a cartridge and very carefully inserted into the eye.
+The 'legs' that will stabilise it and hold it in place are folded over inside the 'pitta' and the lens is then placed inside a cartridge and very carefully inserted into the eye.

 Typically the surgery itself takes around ten minutes but the overall time in theatre is about 20 minutes.

-After the operation you will return to the ward and usually have a cup of tea.
+After cataract surgery, you will return to the ward and usually have a cup of tea.
 As soon as you are ready you can go home.
 The vision will be very 'weird' for a few hours.
 Blurred, double vision and everything will seem very bright.
 This is mainly due to the large pupil but the anaesthetic also takes an hour or so to wear off.
 The eye may feel scratchy and slightly irritable for a couple of hours but normally settles pretty quickly.

 You will be given two lots of drops to use after the operation.
 If you have someone who can do this for you, all the better, but the nurses on the ward can demonstrate the technique if you are going to be on your own.